cheese1/medusawiki/Show-indexer-updating.md

 ### Why implement a new show update method?
-As of version x, a new way of show updating has been implemented.
+As of version 0.1.12, a new way of show updating has been implemented.
 Previously update files have been used from thetvdb.
 We've made changes to this to make this less dependent of the thetvdb update files, as 1. we're aiming to implement new indexers like tvmaze and 2. we don't how long these files will stay available, as thetvdb has moved from their xml api to a new swagger based rest api.

 The new update code, will make use of a table, that will keep track on the shows, on a per season basis.
 This way we can make sure new running seasons will stay checked and updated on short intervals.
 While long running (older) shows, will 'refresh' on longer intervals.